 Do You Find Goal Setting Difficult and You’re Sick And Tired Of Not Reaching Your Goals?

-Then you’ll be even more surprised when you discover what one of the top virtual mentor, Michael Hyatt has to say about setting goals.
+Then you’ll be even more surprised when you discover what one of the top virtual mentors, Michael Hyatt has to say about setting goals.

-Indeed, Michael Hyatt share with us five powerful principles that represent a strong foundation for creating your goal setting plan and that Michael himself follows in his own practice.
+Michael Hyatt shares with us five powerful principles that will form a strong foundation for creating your own goal setting plan and that he uses himself in his own practice.

 Here is the part of his Beginner’s Guide to Goal Setting that really resonated with me:

-Well, I don’t know about you… but I do know that one of my main goal in life is to live a happier more satisfied life!
+Well, I don’t know about you… but I do know that one of my main goal in life is to live a happier and more satisfied life!

 So here are Michael’s five key elements that can help you reach your goals: